Bonkahe/SunshineClouds/README.md

 That being said if you do anything in these regards by all means make a new repo and send me a message, I will make an addons section in this readme with a link to your project.

 ### Current outstanding issues
+* Get up and running on asset library.
 * Slight depth error at edges of camera, more noticable at further distance, need to apply fisheye effect to depth to counteract this.
 * Continued Performance improvements and general stability